Omar-p/learning-notes/aws/aws.md

   - <img src="images/mapping-cfn.png" width="800" height="500">
 - Conditions section
   - based on some condition do->
+  - it define at the root level of the file and then called at the resource level to decide to create it or not.
 - outputs:
-  -set of outputs.
+  - set of outputs.
-  -cloudFormation take a template create what specified in resource in a [Stack]
+  - cloudFormation take a template create what specified in resource in a [Stack]
-  -stack is a living representation of the template.
+  - stack is a living representation of the template.
-  -one template can create 1 to many stacks
+  - one template can create 1 to many stacks
-  -for any logical instance in the stack aws create a physical one match it.
+  - for any logical instance in the stack aws create a physical one match it.
-  -it's cfn job to keep logical and physical in sync.
+  - it's cfn job to keep logical and physical in sync.
   - <img src="images/logical-physical-cfn.png" width="800" height="500">

 ---